 2. Prenatal and postnatal sensitivity.
 No evidence of increased pre- or postnatal quantitative or qualitative susceptibility was observed.
 No fetal or maternal toxicity was observed in developmental toxicity studies in the rat and rabbit.
 Decreased pup weights were observed in the rat two-generation reproduction study in the presence of decreased parental body weight and food utilization.

 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1x.
 That decision is based on the following findings:

 i.
 The toxicity database for mandipropamid is complete.

 ii.
 There is no indication that mandipropamid is a neurotoxic chemical and there is no need for a developmental neurotoxicity study or additional UFs to account for neurotoxicity.

 iii.
 There is no evidence that mandipropamid results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessment was performed based on 100 PCT and tolerance-level residues for all commodities, with the exception of tuberous and corm vegetable subgroup 1C, which was assessed for the tolerance level plus the metabolite.
+The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues except as noted in section III.C.ii.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to mandipropamid in drinking water.
 These assessments will not underestimate the exposure and risks posed by mandipropamid.

 E. Aggregate Risks and Determination of Safety